angular/in-memory-web-api/README.md

 >A real app would reference the in-memory web api node module;
 these tests reference the library source files.

-The `karma-test-shim.js` add `in-mem` to the list of app folders that SystemJS should resolve.
+The `karma-test-shim.js` adds the `in-mem` folder to the list of folders that SystemJS should resolve.

 ## Rollup

 The gulp "umd" task runs rollup for tree-shaking.

-I don't remember it ever working without a lot of warnings.
+I don't remember if it ever worked without a lot of warnings.
-In v.0.4.x, updated to v.0.49 ... which required updating of the `rollup.config.js`.
+The `v0.4.x` release updated to `rollup@0.49` which required updates to the `rollup.config.js`.

-Still weirdly runs an unspecified `cjs` rollup config first that I can’t find (which produces numerous warnings) before doing the right thing and running the `umd` config.
+Still weirdly runs  `cjs` rollup config first that I can’t find (which produces numerous warnings) before doing the right thing and running the `umd` config.

-Also does not work if follow instructions and use the `output` property of `rollup.config.js`; does work when config it “wrong” and put the options in the root.
+Also does not work if you follow instructions and use the `output` property of `rollup.config.js`; does work when configure it “wrong” and put the options in the root.

 Ignoring these issues for now.